January 22, 2015

 > Industry Symposia and Table-Top Programs

-These annual symposia are an excellent resource for extensive technical training, and exchange of new ideas and technical concepts.
+These annual symposia are an excellent resource for extensive technical training, and the exchange of new ideas and technical concepts.
 The benefit of attending these events is that attendees can sample a vast array of workshops quickly and efficiently while networking with colleagues and professionals with the same interests.